Tips for Completing the Petition

 If you have completed credit counseling and you have a certificate, check box #1 and attach certificate to Exhibit D. If you have completed credit counseling but you do not have the certificate, check box #2 on Exhibit D.

 Contact your counseling provider to obtain a copy of the certificate.
 If you check box #2 on Exhibit D, you must file the certificate within 14 days of filing the petition.
-To file the certificate with the court, complete NM Form 503, and attach the certificate (and debt repayment plan, if any) to the form.

 If the circumstances described in box #3 on Exhibit D apply to you, check box #3, complete NM Form 504 and submit it with your petition.
 The Court may hold a hearing on your motion.
 If you check box #3 on Exhibit D, you must file the certificate of completion within 30 days of filing the petition.